tdkehoe/Angular-Data-Transfer/README.md

   }
 ```

 Setting the data wasn't difficult.
-I just called the service from a component controller:
+I just called the service from a TypeScript class controller:

 *my-component.component.ts*
 ```js